The Chigorin Defense is a niche opening that black can use to surprise unprepared opponents.

 Most white players will be prepared for common openings such as the Queen’s Gambit Declined, but won’t know the Chigorin in great detail – or maybe even not at all.
 This can give you an edge.

-In master play, the Chigorin Defense is only used a surprise weapon.
+In master play, the Chigorin Defense has only been used as a surprise weapon.
 For example, Ivanchuk managed to beat Carlsen in 2013 with the Chigorin Defense.

 Do Grandmasters play the Chigorin Defense?